3liz/docker-php/README.md

 - fpm
 - web, which include a web server and php-fpm

-And each of them are available in version 7.4, 8.1, 8.2 and 8.3RC5 (experimental).
+And each of them are available in version 7.4, 8.1, 8.2 and 8.3.

 Features
 ========